 Now is the time an ICO project needs to focus on delivery and meeting its development deadlines that were promised early on in the roadmap.
 It should be working steadily on improvements to the product, getting users and making the best use of token value increase to bring in new users and contributors.
 When an ICO project has made it through all of these steps, it is a real winner and becomes one of the success stories that help contributors identify what makes a working ICO a winner.

-Our active ICO list is where you will find all of the current investments that are ongoing.
+Our current ICO list is where you will find all of the current investments that are ongoing.
 It is important to hurry when finding these because the offer is usually on a limited time basis for these ICOs.
 Each listing will show the ending date for the listed ICO.

 The Pre ICO token sale is new to the cryptocurrency market.
 It is a phenomenon that allows investors the chance to purchase tokens early, before an official crowdsale starts.
 This type of sale usually produces a smaller fund and therefore offers tokens at a lower value and the possibility of bigger bonus.
 The reason for a pre-ICO token offering is to lower the price of the main ICO.

 Pre-ICOs use a method of contracts different from the main ICO offering, to avoid the mixing of funds from each, and allow for the correct accounting and auditing.
 There is a chance to find several projects running these Pre-ICOs to generate funds and get the financing for the expenses of pursuing the main ICO, promotions ad recruitment as well as meet-up costs to attract investors.

 Companies launching pre-ICO token offers need to be transparent about the reasons for the sales and how many tokens will be issued.
 The pre-ICO is a fantastic opportunity for quick turnaround for investors but may have an effect on the appeal and credibility of a project offering tokens at a discount.